undus5/bashvirt/README.md

 $ qemu-img create -f qcow2 disk.qcow2 -o nocow=on 40G
 ```

-3, create or copy example script to the vm directory, there are comments
+3, create or copy template script to the vm directory, there are comments
 documentation in the script:

 ```
-$ cp ~/bashvirt/example.sh ~/vms/win11/run.sh
+$ cp ~/bashvirt/template.sh ~/vms/win11/run.sh
 ```

 4, assume you have already downloaded Windows 11 and VirtIO iso images to